Co-author: James Hurwood

 |Hanging onto “good” credit accounts where you have faithfully made repayments on time for several years|

-What won’t have a negative impact on your credit score is checking what it is.
+What won’t have a negative impact on your credit score is checking it.
 It’s a persistent – but completely incorrect – myth that asking to see your credit report will negatively affect your credit rating somehow, and for this reason some of us haven’t tried to find out our credit rating.

 - Will getting a balance transfer affect my credit score?